stnedi/game1/README.md

 # Why Odin?
 I've been messing around with loads of game engines including GameMaker, Unity, Godot, Unreal... and never really found any of these stuck with me.

 I've watch loads of content creators as they make games and recently I've been watching https://www.youtube.com/@randyprime as he coded a game in Odin.
+I've also been watching https://github.com/gingerbill interviews.

 # Skill level
 I've been trying game programming since I was kid in 1980's using my Commodore 64 but I have never really got anywhere.